oplohmann/Candide.Java8/README.md

 	});

-In the code above the actions in the atomic block will be rolled back. **Note, that the try-catch block is defined *around* the atomic block and not inside it as required by ScalaSTM.** If defined inside the atomic block, the rollback will not happen.
-On the console you will see this:
+In the code above the actions in the atomic block will be rolled back. **Note, that the try-catch block is defined *around* the atomic block and not inside it, which is required by ScalaSTM.** If defined inside the atomic block, the rollback will not happen.
+On the console you will see this as the put to the map is rolled back:

     / by zero